section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 Features are the independent variable in our dataset that are used as inputs when building our model.
 In our case, the `Message` column will be our feature.

 Labels are what we want to predict.
-In our case we are trying to predict the sentiment of a given review, the output can be either `1` for `positive` or `0` for `negative`.
+In our case, we are trying to predict the sentiment of a given review.
+So the output can be either `1` for `positive` or `0` for `negative`.

 In our case, the `Target` column will be the label.